Skip navigation

 Workers’ comp insurance helps pay bills associated with work-related injuries, illnesses, or fatalities, including medical care, lost wages, and funeral costs.
-Most states require businesses that have employees to maintain workers’ comp coverage for them.
+Most states require businesses that have employees to maintain workers’ comp insurance for them.
+However, many people aren’t aware that there are some types of employees that can get something called a workers’ comp exemption, which is a legal waiver that allows your business to operate without carrying Workers’ Compensation insurance.

 You may be able to apply for exemptions for workers' compensation for certain types of employees like independent contractors.
 If the request is granted, that means you aren’t required to have workers’ comp for the people the exemption covers.

-Who can a Workers’ Comp Exemption Cover?
+Who qualifies for a Workers’ Comp exemption?

+As a business owner, you might wonder, “Who is exempt from Workers’ Compensation?”
 A workers’ comp exemption form may be approved in some states for positions like:

 • Self-employed individuals